jade211/Digital-Atlas/functional_spec/functional_spec.md

 - **Displaying comments:** Responds to user submissions by displaying feedback on the website.

 #### 3.8.7 Functional Hierarchy
-If none of the above organizational schemes prove helpful, the overall functionality can be organized into a hierarchy:
+The overall functionality can be organized into a hierarchy:
 - **Inputs:** User queries for area information.
 - **Outputs:** Display of area-specific statistics and information.
 - **Internal data access:** Retrieval and manipulation of data from Irish datasets and APIs.